balena-io/docs/pages/learn/develop/multicontainer.md

             - 'resin-data:/data'
 ```

+For devices upgraded from older versions of resinOS to v2.12.0 or higher, a link will automatically be created from the `/data` directory of the container to the `resin-data` named volume (similar to above).
+This ensures application behavior will remain consistent across host OS versions.
+One notable difference is that accessing this data via the host OS is done at `/var/lib/docker/volumes/<APP ID>_resin-data/_data`, rather than the `/mnt/data/resin-data/<APP ID>` location used with earlier host OS versions.

+### Labels

-In addition, there are some resin.io specific labels that can be defined in the `docker-compose.yml` file.
-These provide access to certain bind mounts and environment variables without requiring you to run the container as privileged.
+In addition to the settings above, there are some resin.io specific labels that can be defined in the `docker-compose.yml` file.
+These provide access to certain bind mounts and environment variables without requiring you to run the container as privileged:

 {{> "general/labels" }}